-We estimate the net proceeds from the securities offered pursuant to this prospectus to be approximately \$9.1 million after deducting the underwriting discount and other estimated offering expenses, based on a public offering price of \$0.28 per share.
-Except as described in any later prospectus supplement or post-effective amendment, we currently anticipate using the net proceeds from the sale of our common stock and warrants primarily for general corporate purposes, including potentially satisfying our outstanding obligations, and to support research and research and development activities, which include:
+We estimate the net proceeds from the securities offered pursuant to this prospectus to be approximately \$12.2 million excluding the proceeds, if any, from the exercise of the warrants issued in this offering and after deducting the estimated underwriting discount and other estimated offering expenses, assuming the sale of 4,500,000 shares of common stock based on an assumed public offering price of \$2.98 per share, which was the last reported sale price of our common stock on The Nasdaq Capital Market on February 14, 2011.
+The actual net proceeds could be less than or greater than \$12.2 million, depending on the actual offering price and the actual number of units to be sold.
+Except as described in any later prospectus supplement or post-effective amendment, we currently anticipate using the net proceeds from the sale of our common stock and warrants primarily for general corporate purposes, including to support research and research and development activities, which include:

-- Expenses related to resolving the sole remaining Chemistry, Manufacturing and Controls (CMC) issue that must be addressed to potentially gain regulatory approval of Surfaxin® for the prevention of RDS, including completion of the ongoing comprehensive pre-clinical program. - Expenses related to ongoing development of our Surfaxin LSTM and Aerosurf® programs, which, together with Surfaxin, are focused on redefining and improving the management of neonatal patients with RDS.
+- Expenses related to resolving the key remaining Chemistry, Manufacturing and Controls (CMC) issue that must be addressed to potentially gain regulatory approval of Surfaxin® for the prevention of RDS, including completion of the ongoing comprehensive pre-clinical program, the filing of the Complete Response and preparation for the potential approval of Surfaxin in the first quarter 2012. - · Limited investments in our Surfaxin LSTM and Aerosurf® programs, which, together with Surfaxin, are focused on redefining and improving the management of neonatal patients with RDS.
 Surfaxin LS is a lyophilized formulation of Surfaxin that is manufactured as a dry powder and reconstituted as a liquid prior to administration and offers ease of administration and other potential benefits.
-Aerosurf, our KL 4 surfactant in aerosolized form, is a drug-device combination product based on our proprietary capillary aerosolization technology and potentially can be administered without the invasive procedures that are required for the currently-approved surfactants.
-Expenses related to Surfaxin LS include our preclinical development program and costs to meet with the FDA and the European regulatory authorities to discuss our proposed Phase 3 global registration clinical program.
-Expenses related to Aerosurf include activities to advance our ongoing device development and preclinical work and the costs of preparing an IND filing in anticipation of our planned Phase 2 clinical program.
-We plan to initiate the Surfaxin LS and Aerosurf clinical development programs after we have secured additional capital resources in the form of strategic alliances or other financial alternatives.
+Aerosurf, our KL4 surfactant in aerosolized form, is a drug-device combination product based on our proprietary capillary aerosolization technology and potentially can be administered without the invasive procedures that are required for the currently-approved surfactants.